What we do

 Manisha Lishman

-Manisha is EAA’s Head of Community, Sydney.
-She has 10 years’ experience in Marketing and Commercial Strategy.
+Manisha has 10 years’ experience in Marketing and Commercial Strategy.
 She is excited to use skills gained from the UK and Australian corporate sectors as a force for good in community building.
-She is passionate about empowering people to improve the world and maximize their impact.
+She is passionate about empowering people to improve the world and maximise their impact.
 She holds a Bachelor of Science (Hons) in Economics and Philosophy from Bristol University.

 Elliot Teperman

-Elliot is EAA’s Head of Community, Australia.
-He is excited about tackling the world’s most pressing problems by supporting events, community building, and new projects.
+Elliot is excited about tackling the world’s most pressing problems by supporting events, community building, and new projects.
 Most recently, he was a Program Manager at the Coller Foundation, working to reduce farm animal suffering.
 He has also researched the moral psychology of altruism and meat consumption at leading universities.
 Elliot holds a Bachelor of Arts (Psychology; Hons) and Law from Monash University.

 Megan Goodwin